renproject/surge/README.md

 [Documentation](https://godoc.org/github.com/renproject/surge)

 A library for fast binary (un)marshaling.
-Designed to be used in Byzantine networks, `🔌 surge` never explicitly panics, protects against malicious inputs, and makes minimal memory allocations.
+Designed to be used in Byzantine networks, `🔌 surge` never explicitly panics, protects against malicious inputs, allocates minimally, and has very few dependencies (its only dependency is the [`ginkgo`](https://onsi.github.io/ginkgo) testing framework).
 It supports the (un)marshaling of:

 - [x] scalars,
 - [x] arrays,